-Block Number Block Title Instructions 1 Incident Name Enter the name assigned to the incident.
-2 Operational Period Enter the start date (month/day/year) and time (using the 24-hour clock) and end date and time for the operational period to which the form applies.
-3 Medical Aid Stations Enter the following information on the incident medical aid station(s): Name Enter name of the medical aid station.
+Block Number Block Title nstructions 1 Incident Name Enter the name assigned to the incident.
+2 Operational Period ne From and end date and time for the operational period to which the form 3 Medical Aid Stations Enter the following information on the incident medical aid station(s): Name Enter name of the medical aid station.
 Location Enter the location of the medical aid station (e.g., Staging Area, Camp Ground).
 Contact Number(s)/Frequency Enter the contact number(s) and frequency for the medical aid station(s).
 Paramedics on Site?
 Yes No Indicate (yes or no) if paramedics are at the site indicated.
 4 Transportation (indicate air or ground) Enter the following information for ambulance services available to the incident: Ambulance Service Enter name of ambulance service.
 Location Enter the location of the ambulance service.
 Contact Number(s)/Frequency Enter the contact number(s) and frequency for the ambulance service.
 Level of Service ALS BLS Indicate the level of service available for each ambulance, either ALS (Advanced Life Support) or BLS (Basic Life Support).